mobiosolutions/laravel-rest-api-with-passport/README.md

         }
     }

-now run the test cases to terminal by below command:
+Run the test cases to terminal by below command:

     php vendor/bin/phpunit /tests/Feature/RegisterTest.php

     php vendor/bin/phpunit /tests/Feature/BlogTest.php

+That’s it.
+Happy Coding :)

+Hope this blog helps to understand how to use a passport package with laravel to create secure APIs.